Electric and magnetic waveguides in graphene: quantum and classical

-Many contributions have been devoted to the confining problem in bounded regions, that is in quantum dots, and in one dimensional regions like quantum waveguides, as well as to their scattering properties on these field arrangements.
+Many contributions have been devoted to the confining problem in bounded regions, that is in quantum dots, and in one dimensional regions like quantum waveguides, as well as to their scattering properties on a wide variety of field arrangements.
 This work is concerned with a detailed discussion about the differences that electric and magnetic waveguides may present.
-In spite of the numerous previous papers on waveguides, we thought it convenient to give a basic and global description about the fundamental and characteristic aspects of electric and magnetic fields in the waveguide configuration.
+In spite of the numerous previous papers on waveguides, we thought it convenient to give a basic and global description about the fundamental and characteristic aspects of electric and magnetic fields in the waveguide configuration which should be taken into account.

 We will start with a classical approach which is not usual, but it will prove to be quite clarifying afterwards, in the quantum frame.
-We have taken three characteristic parameters determining both quantum and classical systems of massless particles: the energy $E$, the momentum $k$ in the $y$ direction (symmetry direction) and the depth or intensity of the potential ($v_0$ for electric or $a_0$ for magnetic).
+We have taken three characteristic parameters determining both quantum and classical systems of massless particles: the energy $E$, the momentum $k$ in the $y$ direction (symmetry direction) and the depth or intensity of the potential ($v_0$ for electric or $a_0$ for magnetic) choosing apapropriate units.
 We have discussed the influence of these parameters on the scattering and bounded motion of particles for both, scalar (electric) and vector (magnetic) potentials in the classical setup.
-We have taken in this work simple rectangular profile shapes (mainly wells) which allow to obtain immediate results.
+We have taken in this work simple rectangular profile shapes (mainly wells) which allow us to obtain immediate results.
 For example, we have determined the regions of these parameters allowing for bounded or scattering motion, which are essentially different for the electric and magnetic cases.
-Some diagrams show how is the motion of particles with different values of parameters $E$, $k$ and $a_0$ or $v_0$.
-The classical particles behave similarly to light when it passes from one region to another one with different refraction index by the Snell's law, as has been frequently mentioned in the literature.
-This refraction is quite different for electric or magnetics waveguides, showing asymmetric behaviour in the magnetic case.
+Some diagrams show what kind of states have particles with different values of parameters $E$, $k$ and $a_0$ or $v_0$.
+The classical particles behave similarly to light when it passes from one region to another one with different refraction index by the Snell's law, as has been already mentioned in the literature.
+What we show here is the details of the different refraction properties of electrons for electric or magnetics waveguides, in particular the asymmetric behaviour in the magnetic case which depends on the field intensity.